 I admit, despite writing for a blog, I’m very skeptical of the internet in general.
 There is simply so much information out there that you never know what and what not to believe.
 Combine that with identity theft, viruses and sites looking to rip you off, then suddenly misinformation is the least of your concerns.
 Even things as simple as online shopping can be questionable.
 For instance, I saw a pair of shoes I like on a “discount” website for $69.95.
 I didn’t purchase them, and I’m glad I didn’t – I found the same pair at a local department store for $39.95!
 So that leads me to my question about golf equipment.
 Where do you purchase yours?
 Golf shop?
 Pro shop?
 Big box sporting goods store?
 Online?

 Myself, I’m partial to purchasing my golf-related equipment from a store as opposed to on-line.
 I’m the type of person who needs to touch, feel and try things before I purchase them.
 So for me, the on-line thing doesn’t work for golf stuff.
 I can’t buy a club or putter that I haven’t held in my hand, swung or tried out for a while, no matter the price.
 And shoes?
 Forget it!
 How do you buy shoes online without trying them on first?
-I can understand buying some accessories, or even balls online.
+I can understand doing your research online (like this nicershoes.com golf shoe review), or even purchasing balls online.
 But that’s about it.
 Now I know some of you will say that you can go to the store, swing a club, play with the putters or try on the shoes, then just go home and buy the same stuff on-line for less money.
 But at that point, is it really less money?
 Not if you value your own time.

 You can go to a golf shop or pro shop and get a fair amount of personal service.
 Someone who will spend time with you, maybe give you some advice and help you decide what’s best for your game.
 To a lesser extent, you can get that service at the big box stores such as Dick’s or Sports Authority as well.
 Granted you pay a little extra for that, but it’s a service the shops and stores can provide that a website can’t.
 So is it worth it to take that time then go home and buy online?